aospan/condo-manager/README.md

 ## 💡 Why No Implementation Code?

+This repository represents a **paradigm shift in software development** - we focus on **what customers and users need** instead of **how to implement it**.

 This repository intentionally contains **only specifications** to:

-1. **Demonstrate Spec-Driven Development**: Show how AI can build complete applications from specifications
+1. **Customer-First Development**: Focus on user requirements and business value, not technical implementation details
+2. **AI-Powered Implementation**: Let AI handle the "how" while humans focus on the "what" and "why"
-2. **Reduce Repository Size**: No compiled code or dependencies
+3. **Reduce Repository Size**: No compiled code or dependencies cluttering the repository
-3. **Version Control Clarity**: Only source of truth (specs) are tracked
+4. **Version Control Clarity**: Only the source of truth (specs) are tracked, not generated artifacts

-The complete application (backend, frontend, database, Docker configs) will be generated when you build from these specs.
+The complete application (backend, frontend, database, Docker configs) will be generated when you build from these specs using AI assistance.

 ## 🎯 Purpose